slin96/master-thesis/related-work/modelHub/README.md

 # ModelDB

+- Note: These notes are for two related papers, both describing the same system:
+    - both pdfs can be found in this directory

 - data and lifecycle management system for deep learning
 - design model versioning system similar to git
 - a read-optimized **parameter archival storage system (PAS) that minimizes storage footprint**
 - develop efficient algorithms for archiving versioned models using deltas
 - demo video can be found [here](https://www.youtube.com/watch?v=4JVehm5Ohg4&feature=youtu.be)

-Comment: Mainly interesting about this paper is to take a look on their compression techniques.
+Comment: Mainly interesting about this paper is to take a look at their compression techniques.
-So, in the notes we focus only on this, which makes the following not a good general summary of the paper.
+So, in the notes, we focus only on this, which makes the following not a good general summary of the paper.

 ## Modeling Data Artifacts
 - key data artifact include: